 I think I am first safe to say that most Pagans, and Hellenic Polytheists like myself, do not practice animal sacrifice today for a number of reasons.
 One, the expense.
 Two, many of us don't feel the need or the desire to go through such pains.
 And three, there's no need to sacrifice an animal when any meat you like can be picked up fresh at the grocery store and placed on the altar of the God you wish to offer to.
 It is far cheaper, far less burdensome, and far less messy.
 We are just as, if not more content, by pouring libations, burning incense, and giving general foods and goods to our Gods.
 On the other hand, there is also no law in the United States that forbids the sacrifice of livestock for religious purposes.
 The US Supreme Court ruled, by all 9 Justices, that animal sacrifice for religious purpose is protected under the 1st amendment during a case involving the Floridian city of Hialeah and resident worshipers who preformed animal sacrifice.

-Animal sacrifice, in my view, actually gives the animal more respect and honor than simply putting them through a conveyor belt in a killing house, or gunning them down at random in the forest.
+Animal sacrifice, in my view, actually gives the animal more respect and honor than simply putting them through a conveyor belt in a killing house.
 With the religious aspect, the animal is made sacred and treated with the utmost respect because it is being given to the God.
 Even more honor is bestowed by the fact that the animal will likely be used for good purpose once the sacrifice is over, such as the oxen at the Panathenaia, instead of being killed for mere sport like many hunters do these days, or being massively killed on farms for mere profit.
 These are the people and places that truly do dishonor to the animal and commit the horrid acts.
 They exploit the animal in every way imaginable, and could not care less how close they bring the creatures to extinction.
 The Pagan or the Polytheist who gives the animal to the God cares for the creature far more than your average, mainstream butcher or hunter.
 The animal is seen as a sacred gift to the Divine, and a salvation to the people by the food and service that its body gives.
-And being reverent of nature and its beings also means that, for the Pagan or Polytheist, such things must be protected and preserved, never exploited and ruined.

 In the Goodness of the Gods,